LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/braid off`
   Toggle Lara's braid like it's a fashion accessory.
 Hair today, gone tomorrow.

+- `/golden`
+  `/golden on`
+  `/golden off`
+  Casts Lara in gold, whatever she has on.
+All the glory of the Midas hand, none of the dying.

 - `/wireframe on`
   `/wireframe off`
   Enables or disables the wireframe mode.
 Enter the debugging realm!